MatthewFallon/nh-stream/computer.md

 - (not currently included) v - Set the tv output to black.
 Setting the screens to black can be helpful on initial set up.
 Make sure to unset it later for service.

 - b - Switch between camera and powerpoint view for the TVs.
 Also used by the powerpoint clicker.
+- m - Mute/Unmute the input from the sanctuary.
+- p - restart music loaded
+- Shift+p - stop music loaded
 - < - Used to move backward in the powerpoint.
-- /> - Used to move forwards in the powerpoint
+- \> - Used to move forwards in the powerpoint